jessbakk/Blackjack/psuedocodeBlackJack.md

     * clears board after game
     * clears bets - keeps ongoing balance of players current bank amount
-    * shuffleDeck
+    * shuffle the deck
-    * placeBet
+    * player places new bet and deduct from Bank

 ##### placeBet

     * player will have to input bet amount
         * if bet amount is larger than bank amount return alert to player
-        * else deduct amount from their bank and push to holding area
+        * or else deduct amount from their bank and push to holding area
         * set new balance in their bank

 ##### dealCard

-    * player receives first card FACE UP -timeout to show cards one after the * other
+    * player receives first card FACE UP -timeout to show cards one after the other
     * dealer receives second card FACE DOWN
     * player receives third card FACE UP
     * dealer received fourth card FACE UP